dmascali/mni2atlas/README.md

 probability map (0, 25 or 50; default = 25).

 ## HOW TO USE
-   mni2atlas(VECTOR/ROI) the first input can be a MNI vector or a ROI in the MNI space.
+   mni2atlas(VECTOR/ROI) the first input can be a MNI vector or an ROI in the MNI space.
 Depending on the input the script switches between two different work modalities.
 With no other input the script will seek labels among all available fsl atalses.

    mni2atlas(VECTOR/ROI,ATLAS_SELECTOR) allows to choose among the following atlases: